Childbirth in China: Pregnancy

-Prenatal Medical Care
+Prenatal medical care

 In 2018, 99.6% of pregnant women received some sort of prenatal care.
 However, the quality and quantity of prenatal care varies significantly across socioeconomic and geographical lines.
 A study in 2011 found that in rural areas, women who receive prenatal care have an average of 5 visits, and approximately 63% of pregnant women from rural areas have a prenatal examination within the first 12 weeks.
 For urban and semi-urban women, prenatal care is similarly dictated by socioeconomic stratification.
 In state-run hospitals, prenatal care is provided first-come first-served, and women often travel long distances, have extensive wait times, and lack continuity of care throughout pregnancy.
 Woman-baby hospitals offer slightly more consistent and personalized care due to their smaller size.

-Cultural Practices
+Cultural practices

 Despite the biomedicalization of birth and delivery, many Chinese women adhere to traditional restrictions and taboos during pregnancy.
 Food restrictions are typically related to maintaining a proper qi by avoiding over accumulation of yin by avoiding foods high in yin, such as cold foods, including watermelon and banana, and "wet-hot" foods, such as shrimp and pineapple.
 Other food taboos specific to pregnancy include mutton, which is thought to increase epilepsy risk, and dark foods, such as chocolate and coffee, which are thought to darken an infants complexion.
 Traditional behavior restrictions on pregnant women include avoiding renovations, moving heavy objects, participating in celebrations, preparing an infant's bed, attending funerals, raising hands above the head cutting the wings and legs off a chicken or using scissors near a bed.
 The justifications for these restrictions range from the physical health and safety of a pregnant woman to traditional folk beliefs, such as the idea that the use of scissors on or near a bed increases the risk of clef palate.
 While studies have found links between strong adherence to cultural taboos and poor physical health, the causality of the relationship is inconclusive.
 Studies of perceived stress during the prenatal period have found that adherence to cultural norms can strengthen familial harmony, reducing maternal stress, which is associated with improved outcomes.